San Francisco rallies for 'Batkid' Miles Scott, leukaemia survivor

 Authorities who participated in the day's events pretended to apprehend the villain, the Riddler.

-Miles also travelled to AT&T Park to rescue the San Francisco Giants baseball team mascot by disarming a fake bomb planted by another classic Batman baddie, the Penguin.'Military operation'
+Miles also travelled to AT&T Park to rescue the San Francisco Giants baseball team mascot by disarming a fake bomb planted by another classic Batman baddie, the Penguin.